tagspaces/documentation/docs/extensions/3d-viewer.md

 - Preview in 3D of GLB and GLTF files
 - Rotation of the models with mouse dragging
+- Save screenshot of the current 3D rendering

 <CenteredVideo
     caption="The 3D viewer showing 'Ordinary Behavior 2 - Television' (https://skfb.ly/oBEsP) by gozdemrl is licensed under Creative Commons Attribution (http://creativecommons.org/licenses/by/4.0/)."